rniemeyer/knockout-amd-helpers/README.md

     <ul data-bind="template: { name: 'items', foreach: items }"></ul>

-The engine will first check to see if there is a `script` tag with the id of `items` and if not, it will load it from the server asynchronously.
+The engine will first check to see if there is a `script` tag with the id of `items` and if not, it will dynamically require the template using the AMD loader's text plugin.
 By default, it will use `templates/` as the default path and `.tmpl.html` as the suffix.
 So, in this case it would require `text!templates/items.tmpl.html`.
 Since, the path is built dynamically, if your template lives in a sub-directory, then you could specify your template like: `sub/path/items`.

 These defaults can be overridden by setting properties on `ko.amdTemplateEngine`.
 For example: